< Posts 2021 Prototype | EOHSI

 Congressman Frank Pallone, Jr. holds press conference at EOHSI World Trade Center Health Program clinic at Rutgers

 December 21, 2015 Pallone was joined by first responders, survivors and Dr. Iris Udasin, Medical Director, EOHSI Clinical Center. in Piscataway.
-The World Trade Center Health Program at Rutgers’ Environmental […]
+The World Trade Center Health Program at Rutgers’ Environmental & Occupational Health Sciences Institute (EOHSI) in Piscataway is treating over 4,800 responders or survivors.
+It would have expired in 2016 if Congress did not […]

 Posted at 10:35 am December 22, 2015, in University News